tranek/GASDocumentation/README.md

 ## 12. GAS Changelog

 This is a list of notable changes (fixes, changes, and new features) to GAS compiled from the official Unreal Engine upgrade changelog and from undocumented changes that I've encountered.
 If you've found something that isn't listed here, please make an issue or pull request.

+<a name="changelog-4.26"></a>
+### 4.26
+* GAS plugin is no longer flagged as beta.
+* Crash Fix: Fixed a crash when adding a gameplay tag without a valid tag source selection.
+* Crash Fix: Added the path string arg to a message to fix a crash in UGameplayCueManager::VerifyNotifyAssetIsInValidPath.
+* Crash Fix: Fixed an access violation crash in AbilitySystemComponent_Abilities when using a ptr without checking it.
+* Bug Fix: Fixed a bug where stacking GEs that did not reset the duration on additional instances of the effect being applied.
+* Bug Fix: Fixed an issue that caused CancelAllAbilities to only cancel non-instanced abilities.
+* New: Added optional tag parameters to gameplay ability commit functions.
+* New: Added StartTimeSeconds to PlayMontageAndWait ability task and improved comments.
+* New: Added tag container "DynamicAbilityTags" to FGameplayAbilitySpec.
+These are optional ability tags that are replicated with the spec.
+They are also captured as source tags by applied gameplay effects.
+* New: GameplayAbility IsLocallyControlled and HasAuthority functions are now callable from Blueprint.
+* New: Visual logger will now only collect and store info about instant GEs if we're currently recording visual logging data.
+* New: Added support for redirectors on gameplay attribute pins in blueprint nodes.
+* New: Added new functionality for when root motion movement related ability tasks end they will return the movement component's movement mode to the movement mode it was in before the task started.

 <a name="changelog-4.25.1"></a>
 ### 4.25.1